rethinkdb/rethinkdb-rs/api/java/manipulating-tables/index_status.md

 }
 ```

 The `multi` field will be `true` or `false` depending on whether this index was created as a multi index; the `geo` field will be `true` or `false` depending on whether this index was created as a geospatial index.
 See [indexCreate](/api/java/index_create/) for details.
 The `outdated` field will be true if the index is outdated in the current version of RethinkDB and needs to be rebuilt.
+The `progress` field is a float between `0` and `1`, indicating how far along the server is in constructing indexes after the most recent change to the table that would affect them. (`0` indicates no such indexes have been constructed; `1` indicates all of them have.)

 The `function` field is a binary object containing an opaque representation of the secondary index (including the `multi` argument if specified).
 It can be passed as the second argument to [indexCreate](/api/java/index_create/) to create a new index with the same function; see `indexCreate` for more information.